pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Web Apps: Shared or dedicated virtual machines, managed, any language, ASP.net, NodeJS, PHP or Python.
 Powershell as scripting.
 CI/CD capabilities and security options.
 - Mobile Apps: Supports any language with the Azure SDK.
 Supports single sign on via Azure AD FS.
 Build offline ready apps.
 Supports push notifications.
 Supports staging environments.
 - API Apps: Easy migrate existing API's, CORS, Access control and supports integration with Logic Apps.
 Logic Apps: Build workflows.
 Trigger based (If this then that), causes actions to happen.
 Works with templates.
 Can be created in the browser.
 - Virtual Machines: Virtual Machines which come in many different flavors and types.
+Microsoft limits you to 10,000 VMs in a single subscription.

 ### VPN & Express Route
 - P2S Point-to-Site VPN: VPN connection for single connection or single computer.
 Useful for development or debugging.
 Uses the Public Internet.